World Trade Center Plaza Sculpture: Design

 was completed in 1975 and depicted an abstraction of two pyramids attached at their bases and tilted upward.
-Although appearing solid, the work consisted of a veneer of black Swedish granite over a steel and concrete armature.
+Although appearing solid, the work consisted of a veneer of black Swedish granite (gabbro) over a steel and concrete armature.

 Nagare incorporated a technique he called 'ware hada', literally cracked skin or broken texture, to feature contrasting polished and rough faces.

 History

 The sculpture amidst the ruins of Ground Zero.
 Image taken before the sculpture's demolition.

 The Port Authority allocated up to 1% of the World Trade Center construction cost to the purchase of art for the complex, and established an advisory group to recommend and commission artwork.

 Completed in 1975, Cloud Fortress occupied a minor plaza between buildings 4 and 5 that gave access from Church Street to the large Austin J. Tobin Plaza central to the complex of World Trade Center buildings.

 The sculpture survived the immediate attacks and collapse of the adjacent buildings, but was demolished several days later by emergency efforts to access and clear the site and provide a stable area for heavy machinery to further access Austin J. Tobin Plaza.
 Following the sculpture's demolition, its remains were removed from Ground Zero along with the rest of the rubble.
 None of its remains have been identified or recovered since.

-In 2004, Nagare created a one-half replica and named it "Cloud Fortress Jr."("雲の砦Jr.").
+In 2004, Nagare created a one-half sized replica and named it Cloud Fortress Jr. ("雲の砦Jr.").
 It is on display at Hokkaido Museum of Modern Art.